 You may also send the traditional scanned defense forms, or PDFs with electronic signatures – signature images – as attachments to firstname.lastname@example.org.
 Please make sure that all scanned documents are legible.

-Faculty will be encouraged to hold virtual office hours.
+Faculty are encouraged to hold virtual office hours.
 If a course is conducted face to face, faculty will determine what portion of office hours are feasible in that particular situation.
 Some faculty offices will not accommodate distancing requirements, so other arrangements may need to be made.
 Those arrangements should be clearly stated in the course syllabus.

 Lectures that are delivered via Blackboard Collaborate should be recorded, captioned, and then made available through Blackboard.
 Lectures in some hybrid “hyflex” courses will also be routinely recorded.
 Those face-to-face courses that do not routinely record will have alternative course delivery available for students via the learning management system.